 A victorious fight for re-election

 When she was a law professor in Texas, Elizabeth got some mail from EMILY’s List.
 She’s said that she remembers thinking, “That’s a good idea!”
-And so with a $25 check she became a member of the EMILY’s List community — her very first political activity that went beyond voting.
+And so with a small check she became a member of the EMILY’s List community — her very first political activity that went beyond voting.
 Years later, as a Harvard Law School professor, she had risen to national prominence and had written influential books on personal finance, including two with her daughter.
 As she considered launching a campaign for U.S. Senate against Republican incumbent and Tea Party hero Scott Brown, EMILY’s List President Stephanie Schriock, knowing that women and families in Massachusetts and across the country needed Elizabeth’s leadership, helped her decide to run over iced tea at Elizabeth’s kitchen table.
 Once Elizabeth became a candidate, the EMILY’s List community gave her our full support, helping power her successful campaign to become the first woman elected to the U.S. Senate from Massachusetts.
 After Republicans unexpectedly made big gains in 2016, we cannot take Elizabeth’s seat — previously held by the GOP — for granted.
 Let’s all chip in and show Elizabeth the full strength of the EMILY’s List community — now over five million member strong — as she continues her lifelong fight for women and families in Massachusetts and across the country.